Dates and time: 30 April, 7 May, 12 May [note: a Wednesday], 21 May, 28 May (14:00-18:00) & 4 June 2021 (13:00-20:00)

 Coordination: Prof. dr Ihab Saloul (University of Amsterdam)

-Registrations will open early September.
+Registrations will open late September.
 Maximum participants in this event: 20

 Description, Themes & Objectives